nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 - Git for Windows additionally comes with Git Bash, which gives Windows users a UNIX-like command shell.
 - WINDOWS USERS - you should use Git Bash or Windows Subsystem for Linux (WSL) rather than Windows' default Powershell or other command line shell program.
 To set Git Bash or WSL as the default terminal shell within Visual Studio Code, you can try to follow the instructions in [the second answer here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal) by **Mahade Walid** and edited by **FruityOatyBar** (ignore the first answer, which is outdated).
-- Mac users already have a UNIX command shell in the Terminal app.
+- Mac and Linux users already have a UNIX command shell in the Terminal app.

 ---